Skip to contents

 X

-design matrix of dimension \(n \times p\), where \(p\) is the number of covariates or predictors.
+design matrix of dimension \(n_{\ell} \times p\), where \(p\) is the number of covariates or predictors and \(n_{\ell}\) is the number of indeviduals in the local center.
 Note that the order of the covariates must be the same across the centers; otherwise, the output estimates of bfi() will be incorrect.

 family

 a description of the error distribution.
 This is a character string naming a family of the model.
-In the current version of the package, the family of model can be "gaussian" (with identity link function), "binomial" (with logit link function), or "survival".
+In the current version of the package, the family of model can be “gaussian” (with identity link function), dQuotebinomial (with logit link function), or “survival”.
 Can be abbreviated.
-By default the gaussian family is used.
+By default the “gaussian” family is used.
 In case of a linear regression model, family = "gaussian", there is an extra model parameter for the variance of measurement error.
 While in the case of survival model, family = "survival", the number of the model parameters depend on the choice of baseline hazard functions, see ‘Details’ for more information.

 Lambda